-- any water quality objectives established under the 1991 Act in relation to the inland water or any other inland water that may be affected by the flow in the inland water in question; - the need for safeguarding public health; - the requirements of existing lawful users; - the requirements of navigation, fisheries and land drainage; - have regard to any written representations received in response to the advertising and notification procedures outlined in (ii) above; - have regard to the requirements of the applicant, so far as they appear reasonable.
+- the character of the inland water and its surroundings in the light of the general environmental duties of the Environment Agency under the 1991 Act; - any water quality objectives established under the 1991 Act in relation to the inland water or any other inland water that may be affected by the flow in the inland water in question; - the need for safeguarding public health; - the requirements of existing lawful users; - the requirements of navigation, fisheries and land drainage; - have regard to any written representations received in response to the advertising and notification procedures outlined in (ii) above; - have regard to the requirements of the applicant, so far as they appear reasonable.
 This is interpreted as ensuring that the quantities applied for are consistent with the efficient use of water for the intended purpose.
 No value judgement is made as to the relative merits (whether in social, economic or environmental terms) of one water use as against another.
 Part of this includes an assessment of the efficiency of water use within the process that the licence will authorise.